presnick/ProgramsInformationPeople/_sources/Inheritance/InvokingSuperMethods.rst

         def reduce_boredom(self):
             self.boredom = max(0, self.boredom - self.boredom_decrement)

-And here's a subclass that overrides feed() by invoking the the parent class's feed() method and then also executing an extra line of code.
+And here's a subclass that overrides feed() by invoking the the parent class's feed() method; it then also executes an extra line of code.
 Note the somewhat inelegant way of invoking the parent class' method.
 We explicitly refer to Pet.feed to get the method/function object.
 We invoke it with parentheses.
 However, since we are not invoking the method the normal way, with <obj>.methodname, we have to explicitly pass an instance as the first parameter.
 In this case, the variable self in Dog.feed() will be bound to an instance of Dog, and so we can just pass self: ``Pet.feed(self)``.

-There's another way to invoke a superclass's method that is preferred by python afficionados.
-Unfortunately, the implementation of python in our ActiveCode windows doesn't support it, so we aren't using it here.
-In that alternative method, we would call ``super(Dog, self).feed()``.
-If you want to try to sort through details of that approach, check out the `official documentation <https://docs.python.org/2/library/functions.html#super>`_.

 .. activecode:: feed_me_example
     :nocanvas: